 Google AdX vs Google AdSense: What Are the Key Differences?

 The key differences between Google AdX and Google AdSense are:

-AdX provides more ad revenue than AdSense for tier 1 Geos but there are also other factors to consider.
-In general, AdX is a good fit for larger websites with premium ad inventory while AdSense is suitable for the long tail of smaller websites that don’t have a lot of resources to invest into their advertising technology stack.
+AdX provides more ad revenue than AdSense for tier 1 Geos, but other factors must be considered.
+In general, AdX is a good fit for larger websites with premium ad inventory.
+In comparison, AdSense is suitable for the long tail of smaller websites that don’t have a lot of resources to invest in their advertising technology stack.
 If you’d like to find out more about which solution is the best fit for your site, contact our advertising operations experts here.

-How To Access Google AdX Through A Channel Partner
+How To Access Google AdX Through A Google Certified Publishing Partner

-It is easier to access Google AdX through a channel partner or network partner manager (NPM) like Snigel.
-To gain access, you will need to meet the NPM’s minimum criteria.
+It is easier to access Google AdX through a Google-certified partner or network partner manager (NPM) like Snigel.
+You will need to meet the NPM’s minimum criteria to gain access.
 In general, a channel partner will want to see that your site has at least:

 - 500k pageview per month